Alex-Carter99/Uni-Projects/README.md

 # Uni-Projects
-All of the projects I completed whilst at University studying MSc Data Science
+This folder contains a complete collection of my MSc Data Science Projects.
+I have included assessment briefs, my projects and my transcripts as evidence.